Nintendo Switch was launched at a time when mobile gaming was beginning to take a formidable shape.

-The console gaming giant looked to bounce game and re-establish themselves in the handheld segment.
-Nintendo Switch had the right mix of specs that won back the gamers that were drifting away.
+The console gaming giant looked to bounce game and re-establish itself in the handheld segment.
+Nintendo Switch had the right mix of specs to win back the gamers drifting away.

 They offered a touch-screen with a moderately powered handheld console with a wide variety of videogame titles.
 That was something that the Wii U lacked for a long time.

 Nintendo Switch is not available in several countries which makes it difficult for everyone to get it.
 Heavy taxes and costing makes it another reason for people to think before buying it.

 In any case, if you cannot get your hands on a Switch, there is always the Nintendo Switch emulator that you can use to play Switch games on your Windows PC.

 Install it on your Windows 11, 10, and Linux PC and start playing the likes of The Legend of Zelda: Breath of Wild.

 Back in Autumn of last year, a Nintendo Switch emulator for Android sprouted on the horizon, based on Yuzu’s backend code.
 The experimental Switch emulator has made noticeable strides, given its open-source structure with no funding to back the developers.

 - Set multiple profiles for different users of the emulator.
 This way, you will never loose your game process again.

 - Play against your friend on local multiplayer.
 The online multiplayer featured has been disabled for the time being.

 - Take advantage of different user-interface themes- Dark, light, midnight blue, etc.